mecid/mecid.github.io/_posts/2024-05-07-discovering-app-features-with-tipkit-basics.md

 }
 ```

-As you can see in the example above, we extend the conformance of the Tip protocol and add the image, message, and actions properties.
-Now, we can use the popoverTip view modifier or TipView to provide an action handler.
+As you can see in the example above, we extend the conformance of the *Tip* protocol and add the *image*, *message*, and *actions* properties.
+Now, we can use the *popoverTip* view modifier or *TipView* to provide an action handler.

 ```swift
 struct FeedView: View {